 What are the symptoms of white coat hypertension?

 - Racing heart - or palpitation means heart beats harder or faster.

 - Unusual sweating

 - Not being able to be still and calm.

 If any of the above-said symptoms exist in the clinical environment, then suspects white coat hypertension.

-If your doctor suspects white coat hypertension, then you may ask to check your blood pressure at home or to wear a device called an ambulatory blood pressure monitor.
-Usually warn this device for 24 hours and can take blood pressure every 30 minutes.
+If your doctor suspects white coat hypertension, then he/she may ask to check your blood pressure at home or to wear a device called an ambulatory blood pressure monitor.
+Usually, worn this device for 24 hours and can take blood pressure every 30 minutes.

 What can you do about white coat hypertension?

 You should wait for 3 to 5 minutes before measuring your blood pressure.
 The best practice is to take 3 BP measurements and average the readings to get your exact blood pressure measurement.

 Relax and calm down helps to bring your blood pressure back to normal.
 Just rest for a while before having your blood pressure measured.
 Take few deep breath, ensuring the diaphragm (not the chest) inflates.